 Penningtons has always been excellent at tackling issues that arise and they’re good at coming up with creative solutions.

 With a proven track record across housing associations of all sizes as well as organisations working with them, our housing governance lawyers advise on the full spectrum of governance related matters.
-Our dedicated team has specific expertise in formations and registration with the Regulator of Social Housing (RSH), reviewing and updating constitutions, intragroup arrangements, charity law and co-operative and community benefit society law alongside company law and social housing regulation.
+Our dedicated team has specific expertise in formations and registration with the Regulator of Social Housing (RSH), reviewing and updating constitutions, intragroup arrangements, charity law and co-operative and community benefit society law alongside company law and housing regulation.

 Delivering a seamless, solutions-focused approach, we advise on the formation and registration of new corporate organisations including companies (limited by shares or guarantee), registered societies (community benefit or mutuals), limited liability partnerships, community interest companies and charitable incorporated organisations.
 We draft the constitutions and support our clients through the registration process as well as dealing with the legal formalities.
 We also assist on applications for registered provider status, offering our clients step by step guidance and helping them to provide the RSH with the necessary assurances.
 Our lawyers have registered both not-for-profit registered providers (RPs) and for-profit ones.